PennyLaneAI/pennylane/README.md

   feedback, and unbounded loops.
 See [Catalyst](https://github.com/pennylaneai/catalyst) for more details.

-Visit the [PennyLane features page](https://pennylane.ai/features/) for more details.
+For more details and additional features, please see the [PennyLane website](https://pennylane.ai/features/).

 ## Installation